PEPLabs/Java-CL-Start/readme.md

 # Start Lab

 ## Pre-Requisites
-- You should have already read the Student Guide's GitPod related pages.
-If you have not, please read the student guide before working on any labs.
 - You are expected to review the `Entities of Java` written lecture prior to working on this lab.
 If you are not familiar with the concepts being explored in the lab, please make sure to review the study material first.

 ## Description